The Classification of Two-Dimensional Extended Topological Field Theories: The Structured Classification

 In this section we show how to adapt the previous results to classify field theories for bordisms with structure.
-We focus on the oriented bordism category as a concrete example.
-Let us review the main steps in the proof of Theorem \ref{TheoremUnorientedClassification}, and see how they must be adapted in the setting of $\cF$-structures.
+In the next section we will focus on the oriented bordism category as a concrete example.
+Let us review the main steps in the proof of Theorem~\ref{TheoremUnorientedClassification}, and see how they must be adapted in the setting of $\cF$-structures.

-The generators and relations theorems for symmetric monoidal bicategories allow us to construct abstract symmetric monoidal bicategories which are easy to map out of.
-Thus it is relatively easy to construct an abstract candidate symmetric monoidal bicategory $\sB^\cF$ and a symmetric monoidal homomorphism $h:\sB^\cF \to \bord^\cF_2$.
-The main difficulty is to show that this is an equivalence.
-For this we must appeal to Theorem \ref{WhiteheadforSymMonBicats}, which gives three criteria characterizing symmetric monoidal equivalences.
-For $h$ to be a symmetric monoidal equivalence, we must have that $h$ is essentially surjective on objects, essentially full on 1-morphisms, and fully-faithful on 2-morphisms.

-First we need $h$ to be essentially surjective on objects.
+First, in Chapter~\ref{SymMonBicatChapt} we developed the theory of symmetric monoidal computads, i.e., the theory of generators and relations for symmetric monoidal bicategories.
+These results allowed us to construct an abstract symmetric monoidal bicategory $\sF(\cP)$ from any such computad $\cP$.
+These symmetric monoidal bicategories are easy to map out of, we merely specify where each generator goes, subject to the defining relations.

+Moreover we also developed a parallel theory of unbiased semistrict symmetric monoidal 2-categories.
+This is a similar theory which is stricter than the general weak theory.
+A symmetric monoidal computad $\cP$ as gives rise to an unbiased semistrict symmetric monoidal 2-category $\sF_{uss}(\cP)$, presented by $\cP$.
+The canonical map $\sF(\cP) \to \sF_{uss}(\cP)$ is an equivalence of symmetric monoidal bicategories.
+Thus rather than comparing to the somewhat cumbersome $\sF(\cP)$, we can instead compare the bordism bicategory to $\sF_{uss}(\cP)$.
+This later has an explicit description in terms of string diagrams.
+Specifically the morphisms and 2-morphisms of $\sF_{uss}(\cP)$ may be explicitly describe by string diagrams in which the components of the string diagram (the strings and coupons) are labeled according to the generators of the presentation $\cP$.

+Next, we also constructed two equivalent versions of the bordism bicategory, by first equipping the bordisms with either linear or planar diagrams, and then forming an abstract bicategory which only has these diagrams and not the bordisms.
+The final step was to notice that this later abstract bicategory (really a 2-category) was exactly of the form $\sF(\cP)$ for a carefully chosen computad $\cP$.

+To carry out this strategy in the case of structured bordisms we need to adapt this second stage of the argument.
+We will need to modify our notion of planar diagram so that we obtain an analog of the planar decomposition theorem (Theorem~\ref{thm:bordismplanardecomp}) which is valid for $\cF$-manifolds and bordisms.
+After obtaining this we get a diagram, as before:

+The computad $P^\cF$ is chosen so as to make the dashed arrow an isomorphism.
+We will identify our new planar diagrams, and consequently the computad $P^\cF$, in stages working from objects to morphisms to 2-morphisms.

 Since any 0-dimensional $\cF$-manifold is a disjoint union of haloed points with $\cF$-structure, it is enough to identify these.
 Moreover we only need to understand them up to isomorphism {\em in the bordism bicategory}.
 In other words, we want to classify $\cF$-structures on the point up to invertible $\cF$-bordism.

 \begin{step} Identify the $\cF$-structures on the point, up to invertible $\cF$-bordism. \end{step}